 The short answer is “digital citizenship is the safe and responsible use of digital tools.”
 The long answer is that it's really much more than this… let us show you how we introduce students to digital citizenship with this simple video from the curriculum:

 Teach your students about digital citizenship... it's the first step towards digital literacy!

 That’s why it’s so important to teach students how to be good citizens online and off.
-Teachers who deliver our Cyber Civics curriculum do this by teaching students about the five “themes of citizenship.”*
+Teachers who deliver our Cyber Civics curriculum do this by teaching students about the five “principles of citizenship.”*

 Here is a lesson to share with your own students:

 Tell your students that every good citizen—online and offline—should demonstrate these five principles of citizenship:

 Honesty.
 Being truthful and fair.
 Good citizens must be honest with others, and with themselves.

 Compassion.
 Showing care for people and reverence for living things.
 Compassion gives citizens an emotional bond with their world.

 Respect.
 Showing regard or consideration for others, and even toward inanimate things or ideas.
 Good citizens should have respect for laws and reverence for all living things.

 Responsibility.
-Be answerable and accountable.
+Being answerable and accountable.
 Citizens should recognize that their actions have an effect, either positive or negative, upon others.